 \paragraph{Method Overview}

-Our method consists of three key components: (1) \textbf{Dataset Augmentation}, where we enrich the pretraining dataset with reward annotations across multiple quality dimensions; (2) \textbf{Multi-Reward Conditioned Training}, where we modify the flow matching objective to incorporate reward signals directly into the generative process; and (3) \textbf{Reward-Guided Inference} enables fine-grained control over generation quality through explicit reward conditioning during sampling.
+Our method consists of three key components: (1) \textbf{Dataset Augmentation}, where we enrich the pretraining dataset with reward annotations across multiple quality dimensions; (2) \textbf{Multi-Reward Conditioned Training}, where we modify the flow matching objective to incorporate reward signals directly into the generative process; and (3) \textbf{Reward-Guided Inference} where we enable fine-grained control through explicit reward conditioning during sampling.

 \paragraph{Problem Formulation}